-3.7 Sales of crushed rock originating from the North East have declined by 27.96% between 2005 and 2014.
+3.7 Sales of crushed rock originating from the North East declined by 41% between 2007 and 2009 as a result of the economic downturn and remained at a similar level in the period from 2009 to 2013 reflecting the economic conditions.
+Sales have, however, increased by 50% between 2013 and 2016 as a result of some growth in construction activity.
 As previously stated, sales of crushed rock from the Tees Valley are confidential.
 However, using a number of sources, sales over a 10 year period have been estimated in the table below.
-Sales for 2014 have been estimated using a 17% uplift on the 2013 figure.
-The estimated growth replicates that seen in the North East region over the same period.
+Sales for the period 2013 to 2016 have been estimated with reference to the approximate regional increase of crushed rock sales for aggregate use of 48%.